SPT-3G D1: Axion Early Dark Energy with CMB experiments and DESI: Early Dark Energy: A Brief Overview

 If \EDE{} passes all three tests, we consider it as a viable solution to the Hubble tension.
 Although this set of metrics is not complete, it gives a reasonable indication of how well the model reduces the tension and fits the current datasets.

 However, it is important to note that this model suffers from prior volume effects~\cite{Elisa-Eiishiro,Tristan_Profile}.
 As $f_{\rm EDE}\rightarrow0$, the model effectively becomes \LCDM{}.
-When performing a Markov Chain Monte Carlo (MCMC), this limit could be reached for a large range of values for the additional parameters ($\theta_{\rm i}$ and $z_c$).
-This will result in additional weight on that parameter space, and thus shift the samples' distribution of the MCMC towards the \LCDM{} region.
+When performing a Markov chain Monte Carlo (MCMC), this limit could be reached for a large range of values for the additional parameters ($\theta_{\rm i}$ and $z_c$).
+This will result in additional weight on that parameter space, and thus shift the samples' distribution of the MCMC toward the \LCDM{} region.
 Another complication arises due to the choice of the prior on $z_c$.
 If the chosen prior range is higher than the recombination redshift, this will result in higher values of \fede{} but without significant change in $H_0$~\cite{LaPosta:2021pgm}.
 Avoiding these prior-related effects motivates the use of the prior-independent, i.e. frequentist, statistics such as \DMAP{} or \AIC{} we use here.
 To determine a confidence interval that is not affected by this effect, one would need to perform a profile likelihood analysis and compute these intervals with techniques such as in~\cite{Feldman_Profile}.
-Such an analysis is beyond the scope of the current work, but will be considered in future constraints on this model~[Jhaveri et al, in preparation].
+Such an analysis is beyond the scope of the current work, but it is considered in~\cite{Jhaveri:2026bla}.